Iran: Political constraints leave Raisi little room to maneuver | DW | 21.06.2021

 Raisi is notorious for his involvement as a prosecutor in the execution of thousands of political prisoners in the late 1980s

-Over 59 million Iranians were eligible to vote at home and abroad in last week's presidential election, but less than half of them cast their ballots.
+More than 59 million Iranians were eligible to vote at home and abroad in last week's presidential election, but fewer than half of them cast their ballots.
 It was the lowest turnout for a presidential vote since the founding of the Islamic Republic of Iran in 1979.

 Of the approximately 29 million votes cast, around 18 million, or about 60%, went to the ultraconservative cleric and judiciary chief Ebrahim Raisi.
 The absolute majority meant that Raisi was able to secure victory in the first round itself and there was no need for a second round.

-Iranians' disappointment over the lack of progress in both economic development and civil liberties under outgoing moderate President Hassan Rouhani, who took office as a reformer eight years ago, was reflected in the outcome of the presidential vote.
+Iranians' disappointment with the lack of progress in both economic development and civil liberties under moderate President Hassan Rouhani, who took office as a reformer eight years ago, was reflected in the outcome of the vote.

 Hard-liners in Iran now dominate all levers of power.
 They control the presidency now, after winning a majority in last year's parliamentary elections, which also saw a low turnout of 42%.